Yan Ni (volleyball)

-Yan Ni (颜妮 (Yán Nī); born 2 March 1987) is a Chinese retired volleyball player who won the gold medal in the 2016 Summer Olympics.
-On club level, she played for Liaoning.
+Yan Ni (颜妮 (Yán Nī); born 2 March 1987) is a retired Chinese volleyball player who won the gold medal in the 2016 Summer Olympics.
+On the club level, she played for Liaoning.
 She announced her retirement from volleyball in November 2021.

 Career

-Yan won the gold medal in the 2015 World Cup, 2016 Summer Olympics, and 2019 World Cup with China women's national volleyball team.

-Yan was awarded the Best Middle Blocker at 2018 FIVB World Championship and 2019 World Cup.
+Yan won the gold medal in the 2015 World Cup, 2016 Summer Olympics, and 2019 World Cup as a member of the China women's national volleyball team.
+She was awarded the Best Middle Blocker at 2018 FIVB World Championship and 2019 World Cup.
 In 2014 AVC cup, Yan won both the MVP and Best Middle Blocker awards.